Document Bank of Virginia

 Context

 Industrial agriculture was met with no small amount of controversy.
-Family farms suffered because they often could not compete with the large companies, as they could not offer the same quantity or price.
-Building large farms required massive amounts of land, which caused some companies aggressively to purchase land owned by farming families and small-scale farming operations.
+Family farms suffered because they often could not compete with the large companies on price or quantity.
+Building large meant that some companies aggressively purchased land owned by farming families and small-scale farming operations.
 Critics also pointed out that industrialized farming could have serious impacts on the environment, as growing the same product on a specific plot of land could strip the soil of nutrients, possibly making the land barren.
+In the second half of the twentieth century, scientists became increasingly concerned with the use of pesticides and the harm they were doing to the environment.
+Today, many are concerned about genetic modification of crops.

 Standards